Olney Central College

 Olney Central College is a public community college in Olney, Illinois.
 It confers associate degrees and technical certificates and also offers online bachelor's degrees through its affiliation with Franklin University.
 Olney Central College is a member of the Illinois Eastern Community Colleges district.

+Athletics

+Olney Central College features its own athletic program, referring to themselves as the Blue Knights and compete in the National Junior College Athletic Association.
+They compete under NJCAA Region 24, and the Blue Knights are members of the GRAC.
+The sports offered at Olney Central College are baseball, basketball(both men's and women's), and softball.